will-hd/CartER/README.md

 The observation space also includes the rotational position for each pendulum, which is measured using magnetic rotary encoders.

-The goal is to use Reinforcement Learning (RL) algorithms to accomplish certain tasks (for example, balancing or swing-up) for increasingly difficult mechanical configurations that may include springs connecting the two pendula.
+The goal is to use Reinforcement Learning (RL) algorithms to accomplish certain physical tasks (for example, balancing or swing-up) for increasingly difficult mechanical configurations that could involve multiple pendula coupled by springs.

-An in-sillica approach is also done in Python, though the experimental part of the project is an important part and the simulated approach is only complementary.
+## Environment and files

+The folder "commander" contains a Cartpole environment to be used in the same way as the gym API.
+The environment can be called by importing `from commander.ml.environment import ExperimentalCartpoleEnv` and then instantiating.

+For the physical system, the gym 0.21.0 API calls are equivalent: `env.step()` performs an action and returns an observation and `env.reset()` performs a reset of the hardware and waits for the system to settle.

+The branch CartER-single includes two main files "q_learning.py" and "swingup_to_pid_demo.py" to be run, and no CLI is used yet as is the case in Jeppe's original work.
+At the time of writing, the setup is configured such that the swingup_to_pid_demo.py should work out of the box.
+Small tweaks may be needed for "q_learning.py" to run correctly (such as ensuring the observation size returned is expected by the algorithm).

 ## Proof of concept